Faculty & Staff Photo Credit: Edward McGrath Photography

 Morgan Gleason

-Athletic Director
+Operations Director

 Morgan’s journey began as a three-year-old at East Hill, and she remained part of the school community through high school.
 After graduation, she attended Samford University, where she cheered for two years before transferring to the University of West Florida to pursue her degree in Exercise Science.
 This degree further cultivated her love for health, fitness, and coaching.